JasonG25/JasonG25/README.md

 - 🤖 **FRC Robot Code**: Command-based structure for subsystems and commands
 - 📱 **Scouting App**: Built for FRC team using Android Studio
 - 🚦 **Flexible Traffic Light Report**: A independent research in Fudan University CS workstation
-- 🌐 **Shanghai Opera Website**: Developing a website developed for Shanghai Opera sharing
+- 🌐 **AI Task Manager**: Developing a program keeping track of the AI tasks and transforming intranet AI to the internet in Fudan.

 ## 📚 Activities
 - **Participate in the FRC club 8015 for 2 years** (technician, scouting lead, and programming lead, respectively, in Sacramento 2024, Beijing 2024, Port Hueneme 2025)